 Resources for all stages of life are listed below.

-We have made a $500.00 donation to Abundant Hope Pregnancy Resource Center in Attleboro in honor of Mother’s Day, 2017!
+We made a $500.00 donation to Abundant Hope Pregnancy Resource Center in Attleboro in honor of Mother’s Day, 2017!
 Abundant Hope is a Christian pro-life ministry serving the Greater Attleboro, Southeastern Massachusetts and Cape Cod communities.
 Thank you for your financial support and prayers for women and couples who face an unplanned pregnancy.

 “Thank You!”
 Our annual Gifts for Babies in Jesus’ Name appeal has brought in over $230 and numerous baby items for Birthright of Falmouth, which provides much needed care for pregnant mothers and their babies.
 Members delivered the gifts in January.